The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Local models of basic locus strata

 \subsection{Local model diagram}

-In this subsection, we establish the local model diagram connecting the Bruhat-Tits strata to the strata local model.
-This construction is conceptual in nature, and does not require a moduli-theoretic description. \begin{definition} Let $\Lambda$ be a vertex lattice. \begin{altenumerate} \item For $t(\Lambda)\geq h$, define $\widetilde{\cZ}(\Lambda)$ to be a projective formal scheme over $\F$ that represents the functor sending each $\F$-algebra $R$ to the set of tuples $(X,\iota,\lambda,\rho;f)$, where: \begin{altitemize} \item $(X,\iota,\lambda,\rho)\in\cZ(\Lambda)(R)$ is an $R$-point of the $\cZ$-stratum $\cZ(\Lambda)$; \item $f$ is an isomorphism between the standard lattice chain $\cL_{[h,t],R}$ and the lattice chain of de Rham realizations:
+In this subsection, we establish the local model diagram connecting the Bruhat--Tits strata to the strata local model.
+This construction is conceptual in nature, and does not require a moduli-theoretic description. \begin{definition} Let $\Lambda$ be a vertex lattice. \begin{altenumerate} \item For $t(\Lambda)\geq h$, define $\widetilde{\cZ}(\Lambda)$ to be a projective scheme over $\F$ that represents the functor sending each $\F$-algebra $R$ to the set of tuples $(X,\iota,\lambda,\rho;f)$, where: \begin{itemize} \item\, $(X,\iota,\lambda,\rho)\in\cZ(\Lambda)(R)$ is an $R$-point of the $\cZ$-stratum $\cZ(\Lambda)$; \item\, $f$ is an isomorphism between the standard lattice chain $\cL_{[h,t],R}$ and the lattice chain of de Rham realizations: